paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 image_credits: https://www.artstation.com/artwork/n5oe6
 ---

 We are living in a transforming era for software development.
-Since the advent of LLMs (Large Language Models) being used as developer tools, starting around 2022 with OpenAI and GitHub Copilot, we have been presented with a growing number of alternatives that are both incredibly useful and disturbingly invasive for our daily workflows.
+Since the advent of LLMs (Large Language Models) used as developer tools, starting around 2022 with OpenAI and GitHub Copilot, we have been presented with a growing number of alternatives that are both incredibly useful and disturbingly invasive for our daily workflows.

 While on one side of the coin these new tools help us be more productive, on the other, the term _Vibe Coding_ started gaining some attention and preoccupying developers and managers that our skills might not be improving or even be diminishing since the adoption of such tools.

 So the big question is how to leverage productivity using AI (Artificial Intelligence) while not becoming prisoners of these tools.

-We already have excellent articles about this topic, like [Avoiding Skill Atrophy in the Age of AI by Addy Osmani]. -- I intend here to extend that conversation a little further, by sharing my experience and providing some practical examples on how to use AI tools on a daily basis while not being overwhelmed, distracted, or dependent on it.
+We already have excellent articles about this topic, like [Avoiding Skill Atrophy in the Age of AI by Addy Osmani]. -- What I intend here is to extend that conversation a little further, by sharing my experience and providing some practical examples on how to use AI tools on a daily basis while not being overwhelmed, distracted, or dependent on them.

 ## But what is "Vibe Coding"?